Marsa alam: Live Weather Reports

 Weather Overview for Marsa alam

-Summer, from April till October, is baking hot.
+Summer, from April through October, is baking hot.
 The average high temperature climbs steadily from 30°C in April to a peak of 35°C in July and August, before sauntering back down to 32°C in October.
-Night time lows in the mid 20s, while relatively much cooler, are hard to handle.
+Night time lows in the mid-20s, while relatively much cooler, are hard to handle.
 If you’re on a budget, it is highly unadvisable for air-conditioning to be a factor up for compromise.
 The sun beats down relentlessly.
-Luckily, Marsa Alam is right on the
+Luckily, Marsa Alam is right on the Red Sea and is often quite windy.
+The mixture of winds and low humidity help to make the heat more bearable, regular splashes in the vast salt lake will also help keep you cool!.
+Marsa Alam is relatively cool in comparison to inland regions of Egypt away from the water; while the temperature can get into the 40s, in Luxor, 40°C is the average high in peak summer.
+It is unadvisable to stay out in the sun for too long as risk of sunburn, sun stroke and dehydration are high.
+Diving, is better suited to the summer season due to the 30°C water and calmer seas.
+This allows for prolonged dives, easier swimming and exceptional visibility.

-Winter, from December till March, is milder and the best time to visit the area if you’re planning to lounge endlessly on the beach, though choppy waters and high winds are detrimental to diving conditions.
-The average high temperature drops to the mid 20s, dipping down to 23°C in January.
+Winter, from November through March, is milder and the best time to visit the area if you’re planning to lounge endlessly on the beach, though choppy waters and high winds are detrimental to diving conditions.
+The average high temperature drops to the mid-20s, dipping down to 23°C in January.
 Night times are refreshingly cool around 14°C. The sun remains out almost continuously and it stays dry.
-October is the resort’s wettest month and sees a staggering 3 mm of precipitation on average.
-Sandstorms rarely blow over from the desert regions of the country and the rest of
+October is the resort’s wettest month and sees a staggering 3mm of precipitation on average.
+Sandstorms rarely blow over from the desert regions of the country and the rest of Africa.
+They are most likely at the end of winter in March and are carried by the khamsin wind which is hot and sand-bearing